normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/LambdaDeploy.md

 ```

 When the DynamoDB Stream function was deployed we use the subcommand `deploy-function` to deploy straight to the Lambda service.
 Now
-that we are deploy with CloudFormation we need to use the `deploy-serverless` subcommand.
+that we are deploying with CloudFormation we need to use the `deploy-serverless` subcommand.

-The command below will deploy the function and create a CloudFormation stack called ServerlessTODOList.
+The command below will build and upload our project and then create a CloudFormation stack called ServerlessTODOList.

 Before we run this lets look at the arguments passed into the **deploy-serverless** subcommand.